Skip to content

 Popular Kynance Cove, a beautiful beach of sand, rocks and caves, is located on the western side of the Lizard.

-The Lizard is bordered in the north by the Helford River, a perfect spot for kayaking and stand-up paddleboarding.
-There are some excellent pubs in this part of Cornwall including the waterfront Shipwright’s Arms.
+The peninsula boasts some excellent coastal hiking trails, and is bordered in the north by the Helford River, a perfect spot for kayaking and stand-up paddleboarding.

 5. Charlestown